 9. Supreme Petfoods Science Selective Rat Food

-10. Tiny Friends Farm Reggie Rat Food
+10. Tiny Friends Farm Reggie Rat & Mimi Mouse Food

-You should preferably choose food that comes in pellet forms.
-Usually, this indicates that the food was lab formulated, ensuring that it contains everything your rat needs.
+You should preferably choose food that comes in pellet form.
+Usually, this indicates that the food was lab formulated, ensuring that it contains everything that your rat needs.
 Plus, pellet foods cannot become victims of selective eating.
 This is where the rat chooses certain things out of the mixture that they like, leaving the rest.
 This can lead to nutritional problems.

 There isn’t a particular taste or ingredient that rats particularly like.
 Many rats will choose the higher-fat foods, though these are not necessarily the best for them.
 Some rats will love a certain formula, while others won’t touch it at all.
-The only way you can find out what your rat will eat is to try it.
+The only way that you can find out what your rat will eat is to try it.
 You may notice certain ingredients that your rat prefers over time—or it may seem completely random.

 Now that we know a few things to look for when choosing rat food, let’s look at the nitty-gritty of rat nutrition.

-Pregnant rats need about 10%-30% more energy during the beginning of their pregnancy.
+Pregnant rats need about 10% to 30% more energy during the beginning of their pregnancy.
 As they reach the end of their pregnancy, this may go up to over 140%.
 Their eating should not be restricted.
 Pregnant rats may seem like they eat constantly, but their energy needs are extremely high during this period.

-Rats have a very small stomach, so it is essential to provide them with food constantly.
+Rats have small stomachs, so it is essential to provide them with food constantly.
 If you’re using quality food, you should be able to leave food out for your rat at least two times a day without a problem.
 Some foods are specifically made to be available at all times.
 A rat’s stomach can empty in only 6 hours without food, and they can develop health problems if they go even a day without eating.

 Rats should consume mostly a lab-formulated diet.
-This is one of the only ways to ensure they are getting exactly what they need from their food.
+This is one of the only ways to ensure that they are getting exactly what they need from their food.
 Nutritional treats like fresh fruits and veggies can be included occasionally for variety.